duaraghav8/dockershrink/README.md

 ```

 ### Release :rocket:
-Once all code changes have been made for the next release, upgrade the version in [pyproject.toml](./pyproject.toml) and [cli.py](./dockershrink/cli.py).
+Once all code changes have been made for the next release:
+- Upgrade the version in [pyproject.toml](./pyproject.toml) and [cli.py](./dockershrink/cli.py)
+- Make sure that dependencies and their versions are updated in [requirements.txt](./requirements.txt) and pyproject.toml

 Then proceed to follow these steps to release new dockershrink version on PyPI: